 - The media makes girls think that those with ideal body images have perfect lives.

 The media does not affect females alone.
-According to the Center on Media and Child Health, boys can also face lower self-esteem if they feel their bodies do not measure up to the idea of perfection presented by the media.
-The center explains that, according to the media, males should have the following traits:
+Boys can also face lower self-esteem if they feel their bodies do not measure up to the idea of perfection presented by the media.
+According to images in the media, males should have the following traits:

 - Acne-free faces